barakb/scala/lec1/src/main/scala/com/github/barakb/handlingerrors/README.md

 * Another way of understanding RT is that the meaning of RT expressions does not depend on context and may be reasoned about locally, whereas the meaning of non-RT expressions is context-dependent and requires more global reasoning.
-For instance, the meaning of the RT expression `42 + 5` doesn’t depend on the larger expression it’s embedded in it’s always and forever equal to `47` .
+For instance, the meaning of the RT expression `42 + 5` doesn't depend on the larger expression it’s embedded in it’s always and forever equal to `47` .
 But the meaning of the expression throw new Exception("fail") is very context-dependent—as we just demonstrated, it takes on different meanings depending on which try block (if any) it’s nested within.